-Experience indicates that procurement by contract of services has all too often resulted in the payment by service contractors to their employees of wages at or slightly above the minimum required by federal and state minimum wage laws.
+Experience indicates that procurement by contract of services all too often has resulted in the payment by service contractors to their employees of wages at or slightly above the minimum required by federal and state minimum wage laws.
 The minimal compensation tends to inhibit the quantity and quality of services rendered by those employees to the City and to the public.
 Underpaying employees in this way fosters high turnover, absenteeism and lackluster performance.
 Conversely, adequate compensation promotes amelioration of these undesirable conditions.
 Through this article, the City intends to require service contractors to provide a minimum level of compensation which will improve the level of services rendered to and for the City.

-The inadequate compensation typically paid also fails to provide service employees with resources sufficient to afford life in Los Angeles.
+The inadequate compensation leaves service employees with insufficient resources to afford life in Los Angeles.
 Contracting decisions involving the expenditure of City funds should not foster conditions that place a burden on limited social services.
 The City, as a principal provider of social support services, has an interest in promoting an employment environment that protects such limited resources.
 In requiring the payment of a higher minimum level of compensation, this article benefits that interest.

 In comparison with the wages paid at San Francisco International Airport, the wage for Los Angeles airport workers is often lower even though the airports are similar in the number of passengers they serve and have similar goals of providing a living wage to the airport workforce.
+Studies show that higher wages at the airport leads to increases in worker productivity and improves customer service.
+Higher wages for airport workers also results in a decline in worker turnover, yielding savings to the employers and alleviating potential security concerns.
 Therefore, the City finds that a higher wage for airport employees is needed to reduce turnover and retain a qualified and stable workforce.